tsuryap/DataBaseInWeb/README.md

 # ExtJsAndNodeExample
-A Sample Web application done in Extjs framework and Node.The applciation will connects to the mysql database and get all the available tables in  the db and shows in a tree.If you click on any node(table) a new grid will get creates dynamically and shows all the rows and columns
+A Sample Web application done in Extjs framework and Node.The applciation will connects to the mysql database and get all the available tables in each database and shows in a tree.If you click on any node(table) a new grid will get creates dynamically and shows all the rows and columns

 Steps to be follwed to run this application.